 Give us this day our daily bread — and a good bread starter is what we need to make it.
 But what’s a bread starter, you say?
 A bread starter, pasta madre, or levain, is what we have used to make bread for millenia long before active dry (instant granulated) baker’s yeast made its way into our pantries.
 Our foremothers and forefathers didn’t have quick-rise instant yeast packets at their disposal until the 20th century (AD), so prior to this time they had a much more historical and natural method for making leavened breads: Leaven.
 We know this from early documentary records such as Pliny the Elder’s ‘Naturalis Historia’ (77 AD) which tells us about early Roman bread-making practices, among many other things.
 But before we move on to Pliny’s references and the recipe for leaven, let’s delve into the history of bread-making a bit more.

-Cereal grains have been a staple in the human diet for over 11,000 years and evidence of early cereal grass cultivation and domestication has been detected in the archaeological record as far back as 9,000 BC in the Levant, or what is now known as Iraq.
-Farming and grain cultivation was one of the early hallmarks of the Neolithic Revolution which saw hunter-gatherer societies in the Fertile Crescent begin to adopt sedentary (non-nomadic) lifestyles along with early farming and animal husbandry practices.
-It was during these early stages of the Neolithic Revolution that hunter/gatherer societies learned to grind wheat, and other cereal grains, …and our taste for bread was born.
-Farmed in the Levant and in the Nile Delta, wild emmer was the first cereal grain to be domesticated; being a coarser and heavier grain, and it would have produced very filling porridges and unleavened flat-breads for these early populations.
-As domestication of wheat continued throughout history preferred strains (wheat, einkorn, barley, millet, sorghum, for example) would be favoured and cultivated eventually leading to the grains that we bake with today.
+Cereal grains have been a staple in the human diet for over 14,000 years and evidence of early cereal grass cultivation and domestication has been detected in the archaeological record as far back as 8,000 BC in the Levant, or what is now present-day Syria, Lebanon, Jordan, Israel, Palestine and Turkey.
+Farming and grain cultivation was one of the early hallmarks of the Neolithic Revolution which saw hunter-gatherer societies in the Levant begin to adopt sedentary (non-nomadic) lifestyles along with early farming and animal husbandry practices.
+It was during these early stages of the Neolithic Revolution that hybrid hunter/gatherer/sedentary societies learned to harvest and grind wild cereal grains such as einkorn, barley, rye, as well as legumes… and our taste for bread was born.
+Farmed in the Levant, einkorn was the first cereal grain to be domesticated; being a coarser and hulled grain, it would have produced very filling porridges and unleavened flat-breads for these early populations.
+As domestication of cereal grains continued throughout history, preferred strains, such as free-threshing wheat, would be favoured and cultivated more frequently, eventually leading to the grains that we bake bread with today.

 The use of leavening agents in early bread-making was something that came along much further in the evolution of bread.
-Along with early beer-making, the ancient Egyptians were the first peoples to be credited with fermenting dough and baking leavened loaves in clay ovens, as opposed to over fires, hot stones, ashes or hearths.
-This fermented dough, or leavan, would be the fundamental ingredient for making leavened breads for millenia to come and we have a written record of its use in the Classical Mediterranean through Pliny the Elder’s ‘Naturalis Historia‘ (77 AD).
+Along with early beer-making, the ancient Egyptians are often credited with being the first civilization to ferment dough and bake leavened loaves in clay ovens, as opposed to over fire-pits, in hearths, or with the use of hot ashes, stones, sherds or tiles.
+This fermented dough, or leaven, would be the fundamental ingredient for making leavened breads for millenia to come and we have a written record of its use in the Classical Mediterranean through Pliny the Elder’s ‘Naturalis Historia‘ (77 AD).

 Who is Pliny the Elder?
 Gaius Plinius Secundus (24 AD – 79 AD) was born in Gaul to a wealthy Roman family.
 He was a naturalist, a naval commander, and fundamental personality in Roman history, well known for his writing about science, nature, literature and critical events in Roman history.
 Pliny’s interest in science and nature saw him create a 37 book compilation titled ‘Naturalis Historia’ in 77 AD which remains one of only a few intact Roman historical documents covering diverse topics from the Roman daily life and environment such as botany, warfare, astronomy, biology, art, and food.
 Pliny’s passion for Roman life, the land and the environment that he lived in eventually lead to his death by the hand of none other than Mount Vesuvius during a rescue mission in the Bay of Naples following the eruption at Pompeii in 79 AD.
 His writings continue to be referred to in archaeological and historical research to this day.